 NOTE: The DrPH, Public Health Generalist was launched in fall 2021.
-Prior to the launch of the generalist DrPH, there were four DrPH programs in Health Policy, Environmental Health, Global Health and Social and Behavioral Sciences.
+Prior to the launch of the generalist DrPH, there were four DrPH programs in Health Policy, Environmental Health, Global Health and Health Behaviors.
 These programs have been deactivated and the students currently in the programs are being supported as they are taught out.
-These students are identified on the table.
+These students are identified on the table below.

 Additional degree programs not listed on the above table include the joint MS in International Affairs/MPH in Global Health Epidemiology and Disease Control.
-It was deactivated already and the final student is expected to graduate in 2023-2024.
-GWSPH used to offer a MS in Health Informatics and Analytics.
-The program was deactivated and the final students graduated in 2022-2023.
+It has been deactivated, and the final student is expected to graduate in 2023-2024.
+GWSPH used to offer an MS in Health Informatics and Analytics.
+The program was deactivated, and the final students graduated in 2022-2023.
 As of fall 2023, there are no more students in the deactivated MS in Epidemiology program.
-Finally, GWSPH used to operate a joint MS in Biostatistics program with CCAS.
-The program is no longer accepting new students and the few remaining students (<5) are being taught out.
-Leadership of this MS in Biostatistics was transferred to a CCAS faculty member and the program was removed from the GWSPH website.
+Finally, GWSPH used to operate MS and PhD programs in Biostatistics jointly with CCAS.
+These programs are no longer accepting new students, and the fewer than five remaining students are being taught out.
+Leadership of these programs was transferred to a CCAS faculty member, and the program was removed from the GWSPH website.